mattermost/docs/source/playbooks/playbook-permissions.rst

 **Playbook Admin**

-In the context of Playbooks, Playbook Admins are also members, but have elevated permissions to change playbook and run visibility and functional settings.
+In the context of Playbooks, Playbook Admins are also members, and may have elevated permissions to change playbook and run visibility and functional settings.
 The Playbook Admin role is a default role, and members need to be promoted to the role from within Playbooks.
-The Playbook Admin role then applies across the Playbooks platform.
+The Playbook Admin role is applied per playbook.
 They do not have access to the System Console and their privileges are managed by System Admin.

 Manage playbook visibility
 --------------------------